 Designer: Paul Kittinger

-I have a BSEE degree and retired in 2003, employed in the medical device industry for the last 36 of my 40-year career.
+I have a BSEE degree and worked in the medical device industry for the last 36 of my 40-year career, retiring in 2003.
 I started out in design, then switched over to quality assurance and regulatory affairs for the last 25 years, eventually serving as Manager, then Director of those departments (while continuing to contribute to the electronics design of products throughout that time).
-Audio and speaker interests developed naturally from my wife’s and my musical abilities, experiences and preferences.
-In addition to designing and building solid-state preamps and power amps, I made my first serious attempt at building speakers in the mid-‘90s.
+Audio and speaker interests developed naturally from my wife’s and my education, musical abilities, experiences and preferences.
+I designed and built several solid-state preamplifiers (one was for extra credit in college) and power amps for my stereo setups over the years.
+I made my first serious attempt at building speakers in the late-’90s.
 That pair of speakers is still in use today by my son-in-law.
 Exploring different bass alignments eventually led to experimenting with transmission lines, and once I started to use Martin King’s modeling software, really good sound, particularly in the bass, consistently resulted.
 TLs are what I prefer and do almost exclusively, not only for personal builds but also for just about anyone that asks for help.
-Paul Kittinger